mauricext4fs/wordpress-docker/INSTALL.md

 # Step by step

+You must install docker-proxy first before beginning to install wordpress-docker.

 1. Create an empty MySQL database.
 If you wish to use an existing installation of Wordpress (not recommended) then just use it's coordinate below.
 2. Open the file "docker-compose.yml" and replace all value in the environment section of wp-php-fpm.
+Also change the value of VIRTUAL_HOST and aliases.
 Also change the value of WORDPRESS_UNIQUE_KEY (optional) to whatever you like so that.
    As far as I understand it...
 WordrPress uses this variable for salting password saved in the Database.